Free Crochet Cat Pattern – Amigurumi Tutorial

 Arms (Make 2)

-FO leaving a long tail to sew onto the body.
-Secure onto the body.
+FO leaving a long yarn tail to sew onto the Body.

 Legs (Make 2)

-FO leaving a long tail to sew onto the body.
-Secure onto the body.
+FO leaving a long yarn tail to sew onto the Body.

 Tail